JamesLoyd/RimflixWriter/Readme.md

 ```

 And then all you need to do is run the program.
 It will generate the mod(s) in the mod_release_targets folder.

+## Bugs?
+Help?

+If you find any bugs, please open an issue.
+If you need help, please open an issue as well.
+I will do my best to help you out, if I have the time.